 In R, the generally preferred assignment operator is an arrow made from two characters <-, although = can be used in some cases.[32]

-# The input parameters are x and y.# The function returns a linear combination of x and y.f<-function(x,y){z<-3*x+4*y# An explicit return() statement is optional, could be replaced with simply `z`.return(z)}# Alternatively, the last statement executed is implicitly returned.f<-function(x,y)3*x+4*y
+# The function's input parameters are x and y.# The function, named f, returns a linear combination of x and y.f<-function(x,y){z<-3*x+4*y# An explicit return() statement is optional--it could be replaced with simply `z` in this case.return(z)}# As an alternative, the last statement executed in a function is returned implicitly.f<-function(x,y)3*x+4*y

-Since version 4.1.0 functions can be written in a short notation, which is useful for passing anonymous functions to higher-order functions:[38]
+Since R version 4.1.0, functions can be written in a short notation, which is useful for passing anonymous functions to higher-order functions:[35]

 > sapply(1:5,\(i)i^2)# here \(i) is the same as function(i) [1] 1 4 9 16 25